Zekai-Koc/NodeJS_Week2_Test_Project/readme.txt

 Operations/Actions Methods and Paths
 REQUEST     METHOD      ENDPOINT       FUNCTION
 -------     ------      --------       --------
-Read        GET         /users         returns all users.
+Read        GET         /movies         returns all movies.
-Create      POST        /users         creates a user.
+Create      POST        /movies         creates a movie.
-Read        GET         /users/:id     returns the user with the specific id Delete      DELETE      /users/:id     deletes the user with the specific id
+Read        GET         /movies/:id     returns the movie with the specific id Delete      DELETE      /movies/:id     deletes the movie with the specific id

 Testing
+Postman

+Supertest
 GET /movies (read all movies)
 POST /movies (add a new movie)
 POST /movies (add a new movie without a field)